 Try Storyie

 Attach a photo to a diary on storyie.com and it shows up immediately on the iOS app.
-The upload pipeline described here is what makes that work.
+The pipeline described here is what makes that work.